Who is Americollect?

 Should I contact or pay Americollect?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Americollect for millions of clients nationwide.
+The most effective way to deal with Americollect is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Americollect on behalf of their clients.

 Will Americollect, Inc. sue me or garnish my wages?

-While attempting to collect a debt, a debt collector may sue you, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+While attempting to collect a debt, a debt collection company may sue you, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They help you dispute the Americollect debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Americollect again.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law knows that you have rights, and Americollect, Inc. does too.